daytonn/baptize/README.md

 baptize
 =======

-Sure your shell is bourne again, but is it baptized?
+Sure, your shell is bourne again... but is it baptized?

 Installation
 ------------